*Warning: spoilers for The Last of Us ahead*

 Without sufficient investment in the story’s character, there’s no catharsis that comes with seeing their triumphs or failures, and it renders the story emotionally inert.
 Sarah’s death at the end of the prologue in The Last of Us would have worked sufficiently as the springboard for a revenge story, given that the player is able to sympathize with Joel’s grief, but it would have made for another rote/concerning example of the “women in fridges” trope that New Yorker critic Chris Suellentrop misidentifies the game for exploiting.
 But The Last of Us doesn’t give Joel, or the player a big bad to take vengeance on, or a way to set things right; the game’s initial antagonist is death, and since this isn’t Castlevania or a JRPG, it’s not like we’re going to get a boss fight with a scythe-wielding spook as the climactic finish.

 The absence of such goal-oriented plotting doesn’t lead to ineffective drama though, as the characters are what matters more than the events of the plot.
-Like I said earlier, everything you need to know about Joel as a character is clear within playing 30 minutes of the game.
-When the game does cut back to him twenty years after the outbreak, it’s quickly apparent that he’s become broken shell of a man, equally because of the loss of Sarah, and from the brutal, dehumanizing place the world has become.
-He’s a man that lives for the sake of living, which is the most barebones dramatic impetus for a character to have at the start of a game proper, but he makes for just one half of the relationship that drives The Last of Us’s actual story.
+To reiterate: everything you need to know about Joel as a character is clear after playing the game for 30 minutes.
+When the game does cut back to him twenty years after the outbreak, it’s quickly apparent that he’s become a broken shell of a man, both because of the loss of Sarah, and because of what a brutal, dehumanizing place the world has become.
+He’s a man that lives for the sake of living, which is the most barebones dramatic impetus for a character to have at the start of a game, but he makes for just one half of the relationship that drives The Last of Us’s actual story.

 The game doesn’t muddle the importance of Joel and Ellie’s relationship by needlessly complicating their quest.
 In another example of the game smartly refusing to keep things a secret for the sake of shock value, you learn that Ellie is immune to infection shortly after she’s first introduced.
 No one seems to understand why this is, or what it means, if anything at all, but it might mean something, and in the world that’s been established up unto that point, hope for things getting better is as rare a resource as they come.
 The goal itself is almost nebulous in comparison to its actual storytelling purpose, which is to launch the twin character arcs that form the story of the rest of the game: Joel rediscovering a purpose for which to live in this world, and Ellie seeing her own reason for living challenged by the trauma the pair experiences over the course of the game.
-Again, this is all basic, Screenwriting 101 stuff, but that’s a good thing; fundamentals need to come first in storytelling, because once you’ve nailed those, you’ve gotten the audience’s attention.
-It’s only then that you can take the favor you’ve curried with the player, and use it to lead them through the real story you want to tell.
+Again, this is all basic, Screenwriting 101 stuff, but that’s a good thing; fundamentals need to come first in storytelling, because once you’ve nailed those, you have the audience’s attention.
+It’s only then that you can take the investment the player has made, and use it to lead them through the real story you want to tell.

 Continue reading on the next page…Previous Next

 The separate approach options add an interesting quirk to the player’s interpretation of gameplay as story.
 I would restart entire sequences upon being spotted by an enemy, because in my mind, Joel and Ellie would be able to sneak through undetected.
 I broke the illusion, and so I had to fix it by playing the story I was envisioning “correctly.”
-Others, though, will simply fight their way out of an encounter if being stealthy doesn’t work, because restarting the sequence is more damaging to their immersion than Joel bumbling his way around an enemy.
-While the player’s resources eventually outstrip the threats enemies pose, deflating much of the tension in a given combat scenario, playing the game on a harder difficulty level can rectify the lack of challenge, and reassert the stress each encounter poses to the characters.
+Others, though, will simply fight their way out of an encounter if being stealthy doesn’t work, because restarting the sequence is more damaging to their immersion than Joel bumbling into an enemy’s backside.
+While the player’s resources eventually outstrip the threat enemies pose, deflating much of the tension in a given combat scenario, playing the game on a harder difficulty level can rectify the lack of challenge, and reassert the stress each encounter poses to the characters.

 More problematic though, is that pacifist options become less and less available as the game progresses.
 If we estimate the game’s population of enemies as being half human, half infected, my Joel and Ellie were responsible for the deaths of more than 150 living, breathing, independently thinking people in their yearlong journey.
 That’s a lot of people, be they cannibals, scavengers, or just other survivors, and the game struggles to make the weight of that register for the player, or the characters.
 Small touches, like enemies making a plea for mercy when Joel takes one hostage, goons occasionally addressing one another by name, or Ellie exclaiming in disbelief at a particularly brutal kill, humanize the foes, but their frequency, repeated character models, and erratic AI places them in the realm of generic cannon fodder.
 Naughty Dog providing non-violent options is admirable, as are the attempts to make the violence appropriately gruesome and messy when the player is forced to use it, but the more commonplace it is in the gameplay, the more undercut one of the story’s main thematic threads becomes.